S.C.A.R.F.'s Mentorship and Career Guidance Program

 S.C.A.R.F.’s Career Guidance and Mentorship Program partners with students in high schools and colleges, giving them the unique opportunity to learn, practice, and prepare for their future...while helping their community at the same time.
 Keeping up with S.C.A.R.F.’s mission to raise awareness and decrease the incidence of sudden cardiac-arrest/death, our students, upon successful completion of the requirements of the program become lifelong Ambassadors of our organization.
 By partnering with students, S.C.A.R.F. is laying the foundation to positively impact and educate students, and our community in the coming year.

 Every year the S.C.A.R.F.’s Mentorship and Career Guidance Program is steadily growing.
-An application to become a SCARF student must be completed prior to December 15th, for the upcoming summer.
+An application to become a SCARF student must be completed by mid-December for the upcoming summer.
 After applications are submitted, selected students are invited to meet for an in person interview.
 If you are a student that has a strong desire to learn, commitment and dedication to service, and a passion to save lives to positively impact the community, then we invite you to apply to S.C.A.R.F.’s Mentorship and Career Guidance Program.

 The program is designed to be a hands-on learning experience for students who want to learn about health, professionalism, and ways to make a difference in their community all while developing lifelong friendships.
 The sobering truth about heart disease is that it’s becoming increasingly prevalent and starting at an early age.
 Our students learn how to help themselves and their families first.
 Students take part in a variety of activities including listening to lectures, observing doctors and nurse practitioners do patient consultations, working on group and individual research projects, organizing and taking part in community awareness events.
 Check out our Meet the Student’s page to see what some of S.C.A.R.F. ambassadors have accomplished.